Geometallurgy: Sample selection

 The sample mass and size distribution requirements are dictated by the kind of mathematical model that will be used to simulate the process plant, and the test work required to provide the appropriate model parameters.
 Flotation testing usually requires several kg of sample and grinding/hardness testing can required between 2 and 300 kg.

 The sample selection procedure is performed to optimize granularity, sample support, and cost.
 Samples are usually core samples composited over the height of the mining bench.
 For hardness parameters, the variogram often increases rapidly near the origin and can reach the sill at distances significantly smaller than the typical drill hole collar spacing.
 For this reason the incremental model precision due to additional test work is often simply a consequence of the central limit theorem, and secondary correlations are sought to increase the precision without incurring additional sampling and testing costs.
 These secondary correlations can involve multi-variable regression analysis with other, non-metallurgical, ore parameters and/or domaining by rock type, lithology, alteration, mineralogy, or structural domains.

 Test work

+Geometallurgical test work is broken into those that impact comminution and those that impact recovery of the valuable component.

+Comminution test work

-The following tests are commonly used for geometallurgical modeling:
+The following tests are commonly used to generate inputs for geometallurgical modelling of comminution parameters, that is crushing, grinding and their associated energy use: